A few weeks ago, we looked at the phenomenon of the rental wardrobe – a consumer trend that enables you to borrow rather than buy your clothes.

 On the positive side, this generation is accustomed to using digital technology and incorporating it seamlessly into their lives as a trusted intermediary with services such as banks.
 Less able to aspire to own anything and less attached to physical possessions and brands than prior generations, this generation is receptive to the notion of sharing their possessions with others.

-But even outside the West, it’s the Millennial generation that consistently show the most positive response about sharing.
+But even outside the West, it’s the Millennial generation that consistently shows the most positive response about sharing.

 According to Nielsen, Millennials are the most willing of any age group to participate in the sharing community in any region of the world.
 The same isn’t true for the slightly younger generation sometimes described as Centennials (currently under about 20 years old), who are less enthusiastic about the sharing model.
 Those past the age of retirement are consistently highly disinclined to share, regardless of which part of the world they are in.